sam-w-yellin/volatile-int-blog/content/posts/feedback-controller/index.md

 We are told *exactly* what is wrong - our `Configure` function has the wrong return type.
 Similar errors will occur if any other aspect of the contract is violated.

 Its also worth taking a look at the lambda functions performing conversions.
-This is implementation dependent on your `Feedback` and `Actuator` interfaces, but in our case a mismatch between lambda return type with the `concept` dictated value it will be caught at compile time *as long as you compile with `-WConversion`*.
+This is dependent on your particlar `Feedback` and `Actuator` interface implementations, but in our case a mismatch between the lambda return type and the `concept` dictated value will be caught at compile time *as long as you compile with `-WConversion`*.
 Of course, you **are** compiling with `-Wconversion`, right?

-So we have achieved the design goals - we both have compile-time checks that we are well formed, and the code is easy to debug when done incorrectly.
+So, we have achieved the design goals: We both have compile-time checks that our interfaces are well formed, and the code is easy to debug when they are not.

 ## Easily Swappable Components
 The following code utilizes the bang-bang controller - instantiated through our scaffolding - to run 1000 steps of the control simulation.
 This example demonstrates all our requirements - error handling, loggability, strict enforcement at compile-time.